About

 The museum is closed for most major holidays, including Veterans Day, Thanksgiving, Christmas Eve, Christmas and New Year's Day.

-See photos from past exhibitions and Mesa Contemporary Arts Museum events, here
+See photos from past exhibitions and Mesa Contemporary Arts Museum events, here.

 Mesa Contemporary Arts Museum is currently not accepting any unsolicited proposals.
 Artists who DO NOT follow the guidelines outlined in the Prospectus and were not contacted directly by Mesa Contemporary Arts Museum staff about participating in an exhibition are considered unsolicited artists.
 Artists who apply for an opportunity and follow the guidelines outlined in the Prospectus are NOT considered unsolicited.
 Unsolicited materials will be returned without comment.